ionos-cloud/knife-ionos-cloud/README.md

 ## Configuration

-The ProfitBricks account credentials can be added to the `knife.rb` configuration file.
+The Ionoscloud account credentials can be added to the `knife.rb` configuration file.

     knife[:ionoscloud_username] = 'username'
     knife[:ionoscloud_password] = 'password'

-If a virtual data center has already been created under the ProfitBricks account, then the data center UUID can be added to the `knife.rb` which reduces the need to include the `--datacenter-id [datacenter_id]` parameter for each action within the data center.
+If a virtual data center has already been created under the Ionoscloud account, then the data center UUID can be added to the `knife.rb` which reduces the need to include the `--datacenter-id [datacenter_id]` parameter for each action within the data center.

     knife[:datacenter_id] = 'f3f3b6fe-017d-43a3-b42a-a759144b2e99'